timurkhafizov/e_m_typographer/README.md

 # EMTypographer

-TODO: Allows you to format yout text using http://mdash.ru API.
+Allows you to format yout text using http://mdash.ru API.

 ## Installation